Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-George Kirby and the Seattle Mariners will take the field against the Detroit Tigers and projected starter Michael Lorenzen on Saturday at T-Mobile Park.
+The Detroit Tigers and Spencer Torkelson take the field at T-Mobile Park against Julio Rodriguez and the Seattle Mariners on Sunday.

-Bookmakers list the Mariners as -225 moneyline favorites, while giving the underdog Tigers +180 moneyline odds to win.
-A 7.5-run over/under is set in the contest.
+Oddsmakers list the Mariners as -185 moneyline favorites, while giving the underdog Tigers +150 moneyline odds to win.
+The over/under is 7.5 runs for this game.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.